Festo-se/cyclonedx-editor-validator/docs/source/usage/vex.rst

     :prog: cdx-ev
     :path: vex trim

-    This subcommand returns a json file which contains only filtered vulnerabilities.
+    This subcommand returns a JSON file which contains only filtered vulnerabilities.
 The vulnerabilities can be filtered by any key-value pair.
     The string must have the format ``<key>:<value>``

 Example::